kanedaaaa/creatures-contract/README.md

 One major limitation was fact that original Swampverse contract has no publicly exposed `_burn` function, thus it's impossible to burn tokens properly or send them to `address(0)`.
 Thus we are sending it to `0x00...dEaD`, which is fine but not for Opensea, since it wont remove tokens sent to mentioned address from collection pages, hope they will change this.
 Nothing tragical tho.

+## Bugs

+I had hard time verifying mock Croakens and Swampverse contracts on Kovan blockchain, due to API rate error.
+Will try it again eventually.